phenom4n4n/phen-cogs/docs/blocks.rst

 *   ``channel``
 *   ``guild`` | ``server``

-You can see attributes available using these blocks in :doc:`discord_objects`.
+You can see attributes available using these blocks in :doc:`default_variables`.

 Below is an example tag that returns info related to the tag author. ::